solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/Before the HOL - Leveraging Azure Digital Twins in a supply chain.md

     ![The left menu of the Azure Portal displays with the Resource groups item selected.](media/azureleftmenu_resourcegroups.png "Azure Portal left menu")

 2. Select **+ Add** from the top toolbar menu, and create a resource group for this lab.
 Name the resource group: **mcw-adt-supply-chain**.

+3. For the **Region**, select a [region that supports Azure Digital Twins](https://azure.microsoft.com/en-us/global-infrastructure/services/).

 ### Task 2: Deploy the necessary Azure resources